MatheusW166/templaterx/README.md

 Unlike traditional template rendering engines that require the full context upfront, TemplaterX allows you to **render documents progressively**, applying partial contexts over multiple render calls while preserving unresolved placeholders and control blocks.

-This approach significantly reduces memory usage and enables streaming or staged data processing.

----

 ## Key Concept

 > **Render documents incrementally, only when data is available.**